RaeBroome/Coterie/README.md

 - Paste the port number after the endpoint address.
 An example is: https://localhost:44316/api/Rating/GetBusinessPremiumQuote
 - Click the Send button in Postman.
 The calculated response is diplayed.

-- If you have any problems with the application, I can be reached via email at raebroome67@gmail.com or mobile at 919.449.5117.
+- If you have any problems with the application, I can be reached via email at raebroome67@gmail.com.

 ## Deliverables Checklist
 - [X] API written in .NET Core